pniemczyk/light_operations/README.md

 MyOperation.new.on(success: -> () { |operation| render :done, locals: { model: operation.subject } )
 ```

-When you bind operation with other object you could delegate actions to binded object methods
+When you bind operation with another object you could delegate actions to bound object methods

 ```ruby
 # 1